MacLaurinGroup/mgsql/README.md

 # mgsql

-Set of SQL utilities for managing and building SQL statements for both Postgresql and MySQL
+A simple set of SQL utilities for managing and building SQL statements for both Postgresql and MySQL, trying to normalize as much of the differences as possible.

 ## API